Sage4tk/ionicsample/README.md

 ## INSTRUCTIONS

-1. Install IONIC CLI if you don't have:
+1. Install IONIC CLI (only if you don't have it installed):
 ```
 npm install -g @ionic/cli
 ```

-2. install all dependencies
+2. Install all dependencies
 ```
 npm i
 ```